digiRajesh/ai-tools-collection/README.md

 ![GitHub stars](https://img.shields.io/github/stars/digiRajesh/ai-tools-collection?style=social)
 ![Last Commit](https://img.shields.io/github/last-commit/digiRajesh/ai-tools-collection)

-A curated, actively maintained list of the best AI tools for productivity, development, and creativity.
+A curated, actively maintained list of the best AI tools for productivity, development, and creativity.<br>
-⭐ If you find this useful, please star the repo!
+🚀 Curated with focus on usability, quality, and real-world relevance.<br>
-🚀 Curated with focus on usability, quality, and real-world relevance
+⭐ If you find this useful, please star the repo!<br>

 > 🚀 Growing collection • 🤝 Open for contributions • 🔄 Regular updates
 ---